 The bill establishes requirements and prohibitions on the pharmacies that supervise remote dispensing pharmacies.7 First, it requires a supervising pharmacy to be both licensed by the Pharmacy Board as a terminal distributor of dangerous drugs and located in Ohio.
 Second, the bill directs a supervising pharmacy to be either (1) under common ownership or control as the remote dispensing pharmacy or (2) under a contract that meets requirements specified in Pharmacy Board rules.
-Third, it prohibits a supervising pharmacy from overseeing or operating more than one remote dispensing pharmacy.
+Third, it requires the supervising pharmacy to control the telepharmacy system used by the remote dispensing pharmacy and to employ or contract with the supervising pharmacist of the remote dispensing pharmacy.